-- (1) assess the degree of the facility's compliance with the provisions of the federal Prison Rape Elimination Act (PREA), including the PREA audit process and whether these audits should be unannounced, and determine how current standards can be strengthened to further protect the inmates from sexual assault and sexual misconduct; - (2) ascertain the current policy and procedures for investigating allegations by an inmate of sexual assault, sexual misconduct, and other criminal acts by correctional police officers, other staff members, contractors, and volunteers including the current means of reporting these allegations and whether they should be reported to a neutral third party that is not an employee of the DOC, including complaints made via existing hotlines; the parameters governing the investigation of the complaint and how it is determined if an allegation is substantiated or unsubstantiated and whether the Special Investigations Division of the DOC can fairly and impartially conduct these investigations; whether the inmates' due process rights are being protected during the investigation; how the facility prevents retaliation by a DOC employee against whom there is an allegation of sexual misconduct and whether the employee is or should be suspended, either with or without pay; and whether an inmate is receiving adequate services to deal with the trauma resulting from the sexual misconduct;

-- (3) explore the feasibility of increasing the female to male staff ratio in the facility and determine if the current policy governing cross gender searches and surveillance should include further protections for inmates; - (4) consider whether it would be appropriate to establish a citizen oversight board to monitor the facility; - (5) research the availability of additional training and technical assistance from the PREA Research Center; and - (6) study any other issue it deems relevant to enhance the safety and security of female inmates in the facility.

-The commission is required to organize within 30 days of the appointment of its members.
+- (1) assess the degree of a facility's compliance with the provisions of the PREA, including the PREA audit process and whether these audits should be unannounced, and determine how current standards can be strengthened to further protect the inmates from sexual assault and sexual misconduct; - (2) ascertain the current policy and procedures for investigating allegations of crimes and offenses by an inmate of sexual assault, sexual misconduct, and other criminal acts by correctional police officers, other staff members, contractors, and volunteers including the current means of reporting these allegations and whether they should be reported to a neutral third party that is not an employee of the Department of Corrections (DOC); the parameters governing the investigation of the complaint and how it is determined if an allegation is substantiated or unsubstantiated and whether the Special Investigations Division (SID) of the DOC can fairly and impartially conduct these investigations; whether the inmates' due process rights are being protected during the investigation; how the facility prevents retaliation by a DOC employee against whom there is an allegation of sexual misconduct and whether the employee is or should be suspended, either with or without pay; and whether an inmate is receiving adequate services to deal with the trauma resulting from the sexual misconduct; - (3) explore the feasibility of increasing the female to male staff ratio in Edna Mahan Correctional Facility for Women and determine if the current policy governing cross gender searches and surveillance should include further protections for inmates; - (4) consider whether it would be appropriate to establish a citizen oversight board to monitor a facility; - (5) research the availability of additional training and technical assistance from the PREA Research Center; - (6) consider issues concerning the sexual victimization of inmates by correctional police officers, employees, contractors, and volunteers in this State's correctional facilities for males; - (7) study any other issue it deems relevant to enhance the safety and security of inmates in State correctional facilities. - The commission is required to organize within 30 days of the appointment of its members.
 The commission is to select a chairperson from among its members.
 Seven members of the commission would constitute a quorum for the transaction of business.
 Members of the commission are to serve without compensation, but they are to be reimbursed for necessary expenses incurred in performing their duties for the commission.